Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.4.3 – MD’s will provide a 15 minute arbitration period once scores have been posted to settle all scoring disputes.
 If an issue arises after the 15 minutes has elapsed, it will not be entertained.

-8.4.4 – Please send the scores to the PRL Director Tiff Dew as soon as possible, so they can be posted on the PRL website and Facebook page in a timely manner.
+8.4.4 – Please send the scores to the PRL Director Tiff Dew as soon as possible, so they can be posted on the PRL website and Facebook page in a timely manner on the same day.
+The PRL website and Facebook Page will be the primary release locations for the results, unless the official challenge sponsors want to release the information first in accordance with rule 5.1.6.

 8.5 Precision Rifle League Branding, Sponsorship Rights and Finances